Tuesday, January 29, 2013

 X. CONCLUSION

-You have received an introduction to Haskell math, enjoy.
+You have received an introduction to Haskell math.

 XI.
 REFERENCES